bitegarden/bitegarden.github.io/_posts/2025-04-22-spanish-national-security-report-plugin-sonarqube_en.md

 - Facilitates internal and external audit reviews

 Complying with the <strong>National Security Framework (ENS)</strong> doesn’t have to be a complex task.
-With tools like Report Plugin for SonarQube™, you can ensure your code is secure, traceable, and well-documented — ready for any audit or review.
+With tools like Report Plugin for SonarQube™, you can ensure your code is secure, traceable, and well documented ready for any audit or review.

 If you're looking for a smart way to streamline ENS compliance, try our [Plugin for SonarQube™](/sonarqube-report) and turn your project analysis into professional, audit-ready documentation.